WMS seeks motivated students who possess strong academic ability and a willingness and commitment to academic and personal growth.

 Please note: we are unable to carry out an 'individual review' of an applicant's application to the programme.

 All applicants must take the United Kingdom Clinical Aptitude Test (UKCAT) or if appropriate, the UKCATSEN.
-Candidates with disabilities can often test by taking the UKCATSEN or by UKCAT making adjustments to meet particular examination needs.
+Candidates with disabilities can often test by taking the UKCATSEN (or one of the alternative versions UKCATSA, UKCATSENSA or UKCATSEN50) or by UKCAT making adjustments to meet particular examination needs.
 Candidates who do not think that the UKCATSEN or special examination arrangements will meet their particular needs should contact UKCAT directly and present supporting evidence.
-Should UKCAT not be able to provide the necessary adjustments, please contact us directly (firstname.lastname@example.org), prior to the end of the UKCAT testing cycle, with both your supporting evidence and confirmation from UKCAT of the inability to accommodate your requirements.
+Should UKCAT not be able to provide the necessary adjustments, please contact us directly (email@example.com), prior to the end of the UKCAT testing cycle, with both your supporting evidence and confirmation from UKCAT of the inability to accommodate your requirements.
 We will confirm whether or not we will accept your application without a UKCAT test result.
 We will not consider any requests received without supporting evidence, without the relevant confirmation from UKCAT or after the end of the UKCAT testing cycle.

 UKCAT testing is available throughout the world.
 Please note that UKCAT will no longer issue exemptions for medical reasons or on geographical grounds.